How long it takes to learn Korean?

 Study materials are available in bunches, but the thing is that you need to get involved with the language and the culture.

-Textbooks have grammar, but talking in front of either your teacher and friend would help you learn even faster, better, and more enjoyable.
+Textbooks have grammar, but talking in front of either your teacher or friend would help you learn even faster, better, and more enjoyable.

 A language school or a teacher can provide the best instruction in Korean.
-So, go for it if possible for you.
+So, if possible, go for it.

 This will let you know what words you can use and where.
 Plus, systematic study, doubt-clearing sessions, interaction, and their experience make it valuable.

-As textbooks and even online dictionaries show the translation of You as 너 (Neo) and 당신 (Dang-shin).
+Textbooks and even online dictionaries translate You as 너 (Neo) and 당신 (Dang-shin).

 But, if you address this to any Korean, it will offend them.

-너 (Neo) is valid only in 반말 (informal form), only with the people you are close with.
+너 (Neo) is valid only in 반말 (informal form) with the people you are close with.
 Not even with your parents.

 당신 is always shown in dictionaries as a formal way of saying You.
-Rather, it is not.
+Instead, it is not.
 You can only hear this word in any old, middle-aged couple’s conversation.

 It, of course, can confuse you as a student.
 Therefore, as in many dramas, you can see 당신 frequently.
 One such example is Hotel Del Luna.

 But avoid using it.
 You can just call people by their designation.
-Like, 선생님 (Seong-seam-Nim) is a teacher, 사장님 (Se-Jang-Nim) is a boss, etc.
+For example, 선생님 (Seong-seam-Nim) is a teacher, 사장님 (Se-Jang-Nim) is a boss, etc.

-Or you can also add 씨 (Sshi) & 님 (Nim) in front of anybody’s name to make it sound formal and respected.
+You can also add 씨 (Sshi) 님 (Nim) in front of anyone’s name to make it sound formal and respectful.

 5. Making use of Korean entertainment content